hm-lang/core/proposals/intro.md

 print(Y * 30)
 ```

+## declaring or making variables non-reassignable

 You can also define variables which cannot be reassigned.
+Note however,
+that if the type is more complicated (i.e., with nested fields), a non-reassignable
+property does not necessarily mean that the variable is deeply constant.

 ```
 # declaring and setting a non-reassignable variable that holds a big integer